 - Processed fats and oils — Too much fat can upset your sensitive stomach and make the diarrhea worse.
 This can include fats from packaged products with refined vegetable oils, fast foods, cheesy foods, processed meats or fried foods.

-- Added sugar & artificial sweeteners — Bacteria love to eat sugar, and sugar reduces immune system and digestive functioning in many cases.
+- Added sugar and artificial sweeteners — Bacteria love to eat sugar, and sugar reduces immune system and digestive functioning in many cases.

 - Caffeine — Caffeine can stimulate muscles in the digestive tract, increasing bowel movements and cramping.